quSTIONING SEQUENCES

 considered as a crucial intervention, thus addresses a principal research gap.

-The aim of our project is the development of a coaching-specific typology of questioning sequences and to investigate their coaching-specific change potentials.
-The project uses a mixed-methods research design, which combines qualitative linguistic and qualitative/quantitative psychological methods.
-The data consists of authentic, video-taped, and linguistically transcribed coaching processes from systemic solution-oriented executive coaching.
-By drawing on German, Austrian, and Swiss data, the project covers the entire German-speaking coaching market.
+The aim of our project was the development of a coaching-specific typology of questioning sequences and to investigate their coaching-specific change potentials.
+The project used a mixed-methods research design, which combined qualitative linguistic and qualitative/quantitative psychological methods.
+The data consisted of authentic, video-taped, and linguistically transcribed coaching processes from systemic solution-oriented business coaching.
+By drawing on German, Austrian, and Swiss data, the project covered the entire German-speaking coaching market.

-Our international and interdisciplinary “DACH” research project “Questioning Sequences in Coaching” (QueSCo) has been funded for a duration of 36 months (March 2021-February 2024) with a total amount of 900,000 EUR by the national funding organizations from Austria (FWF, Lead Agency), Germany (DFG), and Switzerland (SNF).
-It is based at the English Department of the University of Klagenfurt, the Leibniz-Institute for the German Language in Mannheim, and the Department of Applied Psychology at the Zurich University of Applied Sciences.
-The project is headed by Assoz.
+Our international and interdisciplinary “DACH” research project “Questioning Sequences in Coaching” (QueSCo) was funded for a duration of 36 months (March 2021-February 2024) with a total amount of 900,000 EUR by the national funding organizations from Austria (FWF, Lead Agency, I 4990-G), Germany (DFG, 447538923), and Switzerland (SNF,100019E_194162 ).
+It was based at the English Department of the University of Klagenfurt, the Leibniz-Institute for the German Language in Mannheim, and the Department of Applied Psychology at the Zurich University of Applied Sciences.
+The project was headed by Assoz.
 Prof. Dr. Eva-Maria Graf.

 Project Description